Download The Male Breast Reduction Guide

-- Over-use of certain drugs (like cannabis/marijuana, Anabolic steroids or alcohol)
+- Over-use of certain drugs.
+For Example; cannabis/marijuana, Anabolic steroids or alcohol.

-It’s important to aim to understand the causes of GYNAECOMASTIA before you schedule surgery.
+It’s important to aim to understand the causes and symptoms of GYNECOMASTIA before you schedule surgery.

-- Your Surgeon may arrange some tests to assess potential underlying illnesses if these are suspected of influencing the appearance of your chest or nipple area.
+- Your Surgeon may arrange some tests to assess potential underlying illnesses.
+They may do this if they suspect that other things are influencing the appearance of your chest or nipple area.

-Whilst nearly any man can develop Gynaecomastia, the most common incidences of “man boobs” tend to develop most noticeably during:
+Whilst nearly any man can develop Gynecomastia, the most common incidences of “man boobs” tend to develop most noticeably during:

 You can be SUPER fit and still have puffy looking breasts or nipples.
-If you want to find out if you are a good candidate for male breast reduction surgery.
-Or you would like to rule out different links to your moobs.
-Find out your options with a confidential consultation with a Plastic Surgeon.
+If you want to find out if you are a good candidate for “man boobs” surgery, or if you would like to rule out different links to your moobs you can organise a confidential consultation with a Plastic Surgeon to discuss your options.

-More men are seeking Male Breast Reduction plastic surgery to get a flatter, more masculine-looking upper body.
+More men are seeking Male Breast Reduction surgery to get a flatter, more masculine-looking upper body.

-Are you a good candidate for Gynaecomastia Surgery?
+Are you a good candidate for Gynecomastia Surgery?

 - Are you embarrassed by your “man boobs”?